-Given the Sub-Fund's investment focus and the asset classes/sectors it invests, neither the Investment Manager or the Sub-Investment Manager integrate a consideration of environmentally sustainable economic activities (as prescribed in the Taxonomy Regulation) into the investment process for the Sub-Fund.
+Given the Sub-Fund's investment focus and the asset classes/sectors it invests, the Sub-Investment Manager does not integrate a consideration of environmentally sustainable economic activities into the investment process for the Sub-Fund.
 Therefore, for the purpose of the Taxonomy Regulation, it should be noted that the investments underlying the Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities.

-"Environmentally sustainable economic activity" has the following definition: In accordance with the Taxonomy Regulation, an underlying investment of the Sub-Fund shall be considered as environmentally sustainable where its economic activity:
+The "environmentally sustainable economic activity" has the following definition:

+In accordance with the Taxonomy Regulation, an underlying investment of the Sub-Fund shall be considered as environmentally sustainable where its economic activity:

-- (a) contributes substantially to one or more of the environmental objectives, as prescribed in the Taxonomy Regulation (the "Environmental Objectives"); - (b) does not significantly harm any of the Environmental Objectives, in accordance with the Taxonomy Regulation; - (c) is carried out in compliance with minimum safeguards, prescribed in the Taxonomy Regulation; and - (d) complies with technical screening criteria established by the European Commission in accordance with the Taxonomy Regulation.
+(i) contributes substantially to one or more of the environmental objectives, as prescribed in the Taxonomy Regulation (the "Environmental Objectives");

+- (j) does not significantly harm any of the Environmental Objectives, in accordance with the Taxonomy Regulation; - (k) is carried out in compliance with minimum safeguards, prescribed in the Taxonomy Regulation; and - (I) complies with technical screening criteria established by the European Commission in accordance with the Taxonomy Regulation.